godotengine/godot-docs/classes/class_animationplayer.rst

 **Inherits:** :ref:`Node<class_Node>` **<** :ref:`Object<class_Object>`

-Container and player of :ref:`Animation<class_Animation>` resources.
+Player of :ref:`Animation<class_Animation>` resources.

 Description
 -----------

 An animation player is used for general-purpose playback of :ref:`Animation<class_Animation>` resources.
-It contains a dictionary of animations (referenced by name) and custom blend times between their transitions.
-Additionally, animations can be played and blended in different channels.
+It contains a dictionary of :ref:`AnimationLibrary<class_AnimationLibrary>` resources and custom blend times between animation transitions.

+Some methods and properties use a single key to refence an animation directly.
+These keys are formatted as the key for the library, followed by a forward slash, then the key for the animation whithin the library, for example ``"movement/run"``.
+If the library's key is an empty string (known as the default library), the forward slash is omitted, being the same key used by the library.

 \ ``AnimationPlayer`` is more suited than :ref:`Tween<class_Tween>` for animations where you know the final values in advance.
 For example, fading a screen in and out is more easily done with an ``AnimationPlayer`` node thanks to the animation tools provided by the editor.
-That particular example can also be implemented with a :ref:`Tween<class_Tween>` node, but it requires doing everything by code.
+That particular example can also be implemented with a :ref:`Tween<class_Tween>`, but it requires doing everything by code.

 Updating the target properties of animations occurs at process time.